 The Cork Savings Bank

 The Cork Savings Bank (CSB) opened on 20 December 1817.
 Its first premises were in a room of the Royal Cork Institution, Emmet Place.
 Then in 1824 its first building, designed by local young architect, Thomas Deane, was erected on Pembroke Street.
-This building later became the General Post Office (see photo) and is on the site of the present GPO.
+This building later became the General Post Office (see photo) and was on the site of the present GPO.
 The Cork Savings Bank moved to its new building on Lapp’s Quay on Saturday, 20 August 1842: the Trustees had breakfast in the Boardroom.

 The CSB was independent from 1817 until 1986 when it merged with the Limerick Savings Bank forming the Cork and Limerick Savings Bank.
 In 1992 TSB Dublin merged with the C&L Savings Bank to form the Trustee Savings Bank (TSB).
 In 2001 TSB Bank joined the Irish Life & Permanent Group and the name changed to Permanent TSB.
 This branch of Permanent TSB closed in 2012.
+For more about the history of the PTSB, visit the PTSB Heritage website.

 1 Lapp’s Quay